felixreverett/aoc/README.md

 11. Memoisation and recursion
 12. Queues and Sets (for O(1) lookup)
 13. Solving linear equations through matrices
+14.
+    a.
+Simple use of modulos
+    b.
+Chinese Remainder Theorem

 ### Commit messages
 - 🧩 Solution